 Instructions

-- Allow to cool until you can handle them.
+- Allow to cool until you can handle them, about 15 minutes.
+Meanwhile, place a fine mesh strainer over a large bowl.

-- Allow the eggplant to sit in the strainer for 15 minutes to release any excess liquid.
+- Cut the eggplants in half and use a spoon to scoop the flesh out.
+Place the eggplant flesh directly into the strainer.
+Allow the eggplant to sit in the strainer for 20 minutes to release any excess liquid.
 See note.

 Comments